dmlc/xgboost/doc/parameter.rst

 * ``colsample_bylevel`` [default=1]

   - Subsample ratio of columns for each split, in each level.
 Subsampling will occur each time a new split is made.
-This paramter has no effect when ``tree_method`` is set to ``hist``.
+This parameter has no effect when ``tree_method`` is set to ``hist``.
   - range: (0,1]

 * ``lambda`` [default=1, alias: ``reg_lambda``]